 - tab closed

-- text-input (just the event without the actual inputted data).
+- text-input (only the event without the actual inputted data)

-When the option Capture screenshots is explicitly enabled, the Fiddler Jam log will also contain screenshots for user interactions.
+When Capture screenshots is explicitly enabled, the log will also contain screenshots for the click and double-click events.

-- Select a Click event line from the Captured Logs list, and the associated screenshot loads in the Inspectors tab as the last property of the event data.
+From the Captured Logs list, select a Click event line.
+The associated screenshot loads in the Inspectors tab as the last property of the event data.

-- Use the Save icon to download the screenshot locally as a PNG file.
+Use the Save icon to download the screenshot as a PNG file locally.

-A Fiddler Jam log will also contain console log lines if the extension user has explicitly enabled the developer's console logs capturing.
-Select a console logline from the Captured Logs list, and the chosen console log loads in the Inspectors tab.
-The inspector shows the time the log was outputted and the log stack trace content.
+A log will also contain console log lines if the Extension User has explicitly enabled the capturing of developer console logs.
+To load the desired console log in the Inspectors tab, select a console log line from the Captured Logs list.
+The inspector displays the time the log was output and the log stack trace content.

-When the extension user explicitly enables the video recording, the whole capturing in the initial tab is output in a video recording.
-Load the video in the Screen recording tab to the right.
+When the Extension User explicitly enables video recording, the whole capturing in the initial tab is output in a video recording.
+To load the video, use the Screen recording tab to the right.

-Apart from the recorded data, each log also contains user-defined log details such as the log title, description, submitted by field, and the workspace.
-Every Jam log also contains an immutable Details that stores technical and environmental data extracted from the extension.
+Apart from the recorded data, each log also contains user-defined log details such as the log title, description, field submission, and the workspace.
+Every log also contains an immutable Details tab, storing technical and environmental data extracted from the Extension.

 To add or edit the log details of a newly submitted log:

-- Open the submitted log and click on Add to Workspace.
+Open the submitted log and click Add to Workspace.

-- In the prompted window, edit the log details (title, description, submitted by, workspace).
+In the prompted window, edit the desired log details (title, description, submitted by, workspace).

-To edit the details of a log that is already added in a workspace:
+To edit the details of a log that is already added to a workspace:

-- Click on the Edit Log Details icon (top-right corner next to Open Workspace).
+Click the Edit Log Details icon in the top-right corner next to Open Workspace.

-- Edit the log's title, description, and submitted by fields.
+Edit the title, description, and submitted by fields.

-Each Jam log loads on a screen with different tabs, and each tab has its conceptual inspectors.
-Learn more about using the log tabs and inspectors in the Jam Log Tabs and Inspectors section.
+Each log loads to a screen with different tabs, and each tab has its conceptual inspectors.

-A submitted log can be exported as a HAR file (The HTTP Archive format, or HAR, is a JSON-formatted archive file format for logging a web browser's interaction with a site) and consequentially used with any 3rd-party software that supports HAR.
-Use the Download HAR File button (the icon to the Filters icon) to download the Jam log as a HAR file.
+A submitted log can be exported as an HTTP Archive format (HAR) file.
+A HAR file is a JSON-formatted archive file format for logging a web browser interaction with a site and is subsequently used with any third-party software that supports the HAR format.

-A submitted log can be re-shared via the Copy URL button (top-right corner next to the Submitted by).
+A submitted log can be shared again through the Copy URL button, located in the top-right corner next to the Submitted by.